 Some employees, by nature of their positions, are required to report any instances of criminal activity that they become aware of.
 At Trinity, we refer to these employees as "mandatory reporters."
 These University faculty and staff members have "significant responsibility" for students and campus activities and are required to properly report crimes to Security for possible Timely Warnings and to be included in the Annual Security Report.

-All University community members that are considered Campus Security Authorities are required to immediately report the following situations to an appropriate individual in authority including but not limited to, Campus Services Personnel, Santa Ana Police or an appropriate individual in authority.
-Any listed Clery Act crime.
+All University community members that are considered Campus Security Authorities are required to immediately report the following situations to an appropriate individual in authority

-Any situation judged to present a serious or ongoing threat to students and employees
+- Any listed Clery Act crime. - Any situation judged to present a serious or ongoing threat to students and employees